Selm123/GovHack2024-EasiGov/README.md

-**EasiGov** is a versatile platform that simplifies access to government services and local information using **AI** and **Retrieval-Augmented Generation (RAG)** technology.
+**EasiGov** is a versatile platform based on [Verba](https://github.com/weaviate/Verba) that simplifies access to government services and local information using **AI** and **Retrieval-Augmented Generation (RAG)** technology.
 It transforms complex government language into plain, user-friendly content, making essential services more accessible to all citizens, including people with disabilities, residents, and visitors.
 EasiGov promotes civic engagement, transparency, and local service discovery, ensuring that government resources are clear, personalized, and easy to navigate.

 ## Key Features: